-you find and review is a key to success.
+Managing all the materials you find and review is a key to success.
+It is important to STOP and organize your materials.
 There are several ways to do this.
 Some prefer to use citation management systems like Endnotes or RefWorks.
 Others keep electronic folders for each class and subfolders for each project with a spreadsheet or document listing the citations, search strategies and even quotations found.
 Often, you will need to do both.
 Find what works for you - and be prepared to change it when necessary.

 STOP (Stop your research, Take a moment to Organize and Pull together your project materials)

 You've just spent an hour (or six) searching for and downloading materials.
 It is critical you take a moment to organize everything you just collected.
 You may have articles, citations, data, search strategies, quotations, notes, and/or more.

 Consider creating a Search Log.
 This can be used to track your searches through the databases.
 It could be in an Excel or a Word format - which ever works for you.
 The Concepts would be the key words related to your search.
 Related terms would include both author keywords and database subject/thesaurus terms for each concept.

 (Note: For a larger view of this image, right click on it, then open in a new tab or window.)

 For tips on searching, visit:

 USC Libraries offers the option to save search strategies and individual citations.
 Always check to be sure you are signed in (click the Sign in three times if necessary).
 To Access your search strategy and saved records, click on the Clock or Pin icons.